A Century of Slides

 In the mid-20th century, political relations between Panama and the U.S. became strained over the American presence in the Canal Zone.
 Presidents Franklin Roosevelt and Dwight Eisenhower renegotiated the original 1903 canal treaty, but U.S. concessions did little to ease ill feelings.
 Tensions boiled over on January 9, 1964, as Panamanian demonstrators clashed with U.S. military troops.
 Three days of violence convinced President Lyndon Johnson to negotiate a new canal treaty, although the effort ultimately failed.

 President Johnson also convened the Atlantic-Pacific Inter-Oceanic Canal Study Commission charged with investigating the feasibility of a sea-level canal, which would have been easier to defend and operate than a locks canal.
-The commission examined eight possible routes across Panama, Nicaragua, and Columbia (pictured).
+The commission examined eight possible routes across Panama, Nicaragua, and Colombia (pictured).
 Four of the eight routes (8, 17, 23, and 25) offered the possible use of nuclear excavation as part of the Atomic Energy Commission’s Operation Plowshare.
 The Canal Commission published its findings in December 1970, recommending Route 10 at an estimated cost of $2.88 billion.
 Work on the sea-level canal never began.
 Environmentalists had concerns about cross-contamination of the two oceans and the Vietnam War made the high price tag unreasonable.

 The Panama Railroad

 Following a business boom during World War II, the future of the Panama Railroad was in doubt.
 By 1955, the railroad was losing money and many canal officials viewed the line as an inefficient mode of transport.
 In December of that year, Canal Zone Governor John Seybold testified before a congressional subcommittee that it was time to do away with the rail line and replace it with a trans-isthmian highway.
 Congress balked at the recommendation, though funding for improvements to the railroad were minimal over next two decades.
-In 1979, the U.S. transferred the railroad to Panama as part of the Carter-Trujillo agreement ending American ownership of the Panama Canal.
+In 1979, the U.S. transferred the railroad to Panama as part of the Carter-Torrijos agreement ending American ownership of the Panama Canal.

 On February 17, 1998, the government of Panama awarded the Panama Canal Railway Company, a joint venture between Kansas City Southern Railway and Mi-Jack Products, a 50-year concession to rebuild and operate the line.
 With an investment approaching $180 million and with over two million containers transported since the start of operations in November 2000, the revitalized railroad provides passenger service, an efficient intermodal link between the Pacific and Atlantic ports, and complements the existing hub transportation infrastructure provided by the Canal, the Colón Free Trade Zone, the Port terminals, highways, and airports.